Phuire-Research/STRATIMUX-TEMPLATE/README.md

 * [The Impossible Halting Turing Machine](https://github.com/Phuire-Research/Stratimux/blob/main/Index.md) - Original Paper for Stratimux
 * [Unified Turing Machine](https://github.com/Phuire-Research/Stratimux/blob/main/The-Unified-Turing-Machine.md) - The governing concept for this entire framework.:

+### 12/14/23
+* Set Stage can now properly be set to 0.
+### 11/29/23
+* Official Release
+* Stage Planner Beat - No longer experimental, have fun!
+It's Stratimux is now a dancing algorithm recursive function.
+### 11/27/23
+* Added a new experimental parameter to staging.
+Beat, which is a duration that will "Throttle and debounce," state notifications to that specific plan.
+### 11/26/23
+* Updated naming conventions throughout.
+Counter is now CounterState.
+Strategies now export with their associated concept's prepended.
+* Added parsing tokens.
+If curious about this functionality see the logixUX project.
+These tokens in combination with that project will upon its release.
+Allow for the ease of parsing Stratimux or other TypeScript projects into high quality training data.
+### 11/17/23
+* selectSlice now performing deep selections.
+### 11/15/23
+* Action Payloads must extend type: Record<string, unknown>
+   * This change is to provide a guarantee of advanced functionality in the current UI Proof of Concept.

 ### Project Structure
 ```
 src/ index.ts